 - A copy of the scholar’s curriculum vitae (CV) or resume

-9. The Dean provides a letter of request for a visiting scholar appointment to the Provost’s Office.
+- 9. The Dean provides a letter of request for a visiting scholar appointment to the Provost’s Office.
 Sample letters are available.
 The Dean submits this letter along with the following documents in steps 4, 5 and 6 above to the Provost’s Office.
+If the appointment is for research orientated activity (as opposed to instruction), the Provost’s Office will forward the paperwork to the Office of Human Resources for processing.

 - PD-7 “Personal Action Form”